 The color coded map provides information on the Forest Service Roads that access and border the Cohutta Wilderness.
 Even though most of the Cohutta Wilderness is geographically in Fannin County, GA its home is in Murray County, GA since most of the access roads are located in the northern part of the county.

-Eton, GA is a one red-light town that is less than 5 miles from the wilderness.
+Eton, GA is a one red-light town that is less than 5 miles from the wilderness as the crow flies.
 On this site the directions to the trailheads begin at Eton, GA.

 There are 3 main access roads into the wilderness designated by their post office communities in Murray County, GA.
 From south to north they are Eton, Crandall, and Cisco, GA.